mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 Almost 2 bottles of water and 200 calories consumed.
 It was nice to finally be riding in summer kit.

 ### RUN NOTES
-Short, flat_ish_ jog to the _Selkirk Trestle_.
+Short jog to the _Selkirk Trestle_.
 There was **no juice** in the legs.
-I got to the wood in about 14 minutes (net downhill) and made it back to my start point (net uphill) with a negative split.
+Turned around at about 14 minutes and made it back to my start point (net uphill) with a negative split.
 I started to feel good with 600m to go.

 <!---->
 ## FRIDAY APR 16